rust-lang/rust/src/doc/book/src/documentation.md

 # fn foo() {}
 ```

-Let's discuss the details of these code blocks.

 #### Code block annotations

 To write some Rust code in a comment, use the triple graves: